Overview

 A Turning Point for Global Supply Chains

 The EU Deforestation Regulation marks a shift in how environmental accountability is enforced across international trade.
-By tying market access to verifiable geolocation data and due dilligence documentation, the EU has established a new compliance baseline.
+By tying market access to verifiable geolocation data and due diligence documentation, the EU has established a new compliance baseline.

 For affected companies, the key question is no longer whether traceability matters, it is whether current systems are capable of supporting regulatory-grade proof.

-The transition in 2025 and 2026 will separate organizations that prepared early from those that underestimated the operational complexity.
+The transition in 2026 and 2027 will separate organizations that prepared early from those that underestimated the operational complexity.
 Now is the time to ensure that compliance is embedded into your supply chain infrastructure, not managed as an afterthought.

 If you are looking for a proven and robust traceability system to support your compliance with the EUDR, PSQR’s Saga solution is a perfect match.
 Contact us to learn more about our software and how we can assist you.